quicwg/base-drafts/draft-ietf-quic-transport.md

 All streams, including stream 1, count toward this limit.
 Thus, a concurrent stream limit of 0 will cause a connection to be unusable.
 Application protocols that use QUIC might require a certain minimum number of streams to function correctly.
-If a peer advertises an MSPC value that is too small for the selected application protocol to function, an endpoint MUST terminate the connection with an error of type QUIC_TOO_MANY_OPEN_STREAMS ({{error-handling}}).
+If a peer advertises an concurrent stream limit (concurrent_streams) that is too small for the selected application protocol to function, an endpoint MUST terminate the connection with an error of type QUIC_TOO_MANY_OPEN_STREAMS ({{error-handling}}).

 ## Stream Concurrency

-An endpoint limits the number of concurrently active incoming streams by setting the MSPC parameter (see {{transport-parameter-definitions}}) in the transport parameters.
+An endpoint limits the number of concurrently active incoming streams by setting the concurrent stream limit (see {{transport-parameter-definitions}}) in the transport parameters.
 The maximum concurrent streams setting is specific to each endpoint and applies only to the peer that receives the setting.
 That is, clients specify the maximum number of concurrent streams the server can initiate, and servers specify the maximum number of concurrent streams the client can initiate.

 Streams that are in the "open" state or in either of the "half-closed" states count toward the maximum number of streams that an endpoint is permitted to open.
-Streams in any of these three states count toward the limit advertised in the MSPC setting.
+Streams in any of these three states count toward the limit advertised in the concurrent stream limit.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame that causes its advertised concurrent stream limit to be